-Epilepsy and autism are relatively common conditions that can have a big impact on a person’s life.
+Epilepsy and autism are relatively common conditions that can have a significant effect on a person’s life.
 Researchers have been looking for a possible link between them because they often occur together.

-This article will look at some of the evidence of a link between autism and epilepsy.
+This article will look at ASD, epilepsy, and the evidence for a link between them.

-Doctors typically see ASD and epilepsy as different conditions, but they may have some features in common.
+Doctors typically see ASD and epilepsy as different conditions, but they have some common features.

 Epilepsy is a disorder of the brain.
-It is a neurologic condition that can lead to different sorts of seizures.
+It is a neurological condition that can lead to different kinds of seizures.

-In a person with epilepsy, a seizure happens when certain brain nerves fire abnormally and cause effects that the person has no control over.
+In a person with epilepsy, a seizure happens when certain brain nerves fire abnormally.
+This dysfunction can cause effects over which the person has no control.

 During a focal seizure, a person may experience:

-- repetitious or unusual behaviors, such as blinking, twitching, or walking in circles
+- repetitive or unusual behaviors, such as blinking, twitching, or walking in circles

-- auras, or a sense that a seizure is going to happen
+- auras, or a sense that a seizure is about to happen

-Generalized seizures: Abnormal activity affects both sides of the brain in people who experience generalized seizures.
+Abnormal activity affects both sides of the brain in people who experience generalized seizures.

-- Absence seizures: The person appears to stare at nothing, with slight muscle twitches.
+- Absence seizures: The person appears to stare at nothing and has slight muscle twitches.

 - Tonic seizures: The muscles become stiff, especially in the back, arms, and legs.

-- Clonic seizures: There are repeated jerking movements affect both sides of the body.
+- Clonic seizures: Repeated jerking movements affect both sides of the body.

 - Atonic seizures: A loss of muscle tone causes the person to fall down or drop their head.

-- Tonic-clonic seizures: This can involve a combination of symptoms.
+- Tonic-clonic seizures: These can involve a combination of symptoms.

-Social interaction: The person will find it hard to communicate or interact with others.
-They may respond less easily to conversation, compared with their peers.
-They may have difficulty understanding body language, making eye contact, interpreting or showing emotions, and in forming relationships.
+- Social interaction: The person may find it hard to communicate or interact with others, and they may respond less easily than their peers during social interactions.
+They may have difficulty understanding body language, making eye contact, interpreting or showing emotions, and forming relationships.

-Interests and activities: A person may show patterns of behavior that are narrow and repetitive, and they may have a lower tolerance for change than their peers.
+- Interests and activities: A person may show patterns of behavior that are narrow and repetitive, and they may have a lower tolerance for change than people without ASD.
 Changes to a routine can be very distressing for an autistic person.

-Other features: Autism often affects a person’s fine and gross motor skills, which can impact balance and coordination.
+- Other features: ASD often affects a person’s fine and gross motor skills, which can lead to balance and coordination issues.
 These features often develop before social challenges become apparent.